OneEsk19/Zymoseptoria-tritici/Supplemental/readme.md

-This file details the BLASTn results for the region of importance detected by the CLR test.
+S1.xlsx details the BLASTn results for the region of importance detected by the CLR test.